texjporg/cjk-gs-support/README.md

 ------------------------------------

-The script and its documentation was written by Norbert Preining, based on research and work by Yusuke Kuroki, Bruno Voisin, Munehiro Yamamoto and the TeX Q&A wiki page.
+The script and its documentation was written by Norbert Preining, based on research and work by Yusuke Kuroki, Bruno Voisin, Hironobu Yamashita, Munehiro Yamamoto and the TeX Q&A wiki page.

 The script is licensed under GNU General Public License Version 3 or later.
 The contained font data is not copyrightable.